Delivery Hero: Financial figures

+Controversies

 Classification of couriers as independent contractors

 In contrast to Delivery Hero's 2018 annual report, which includes "riders" as employees, Delivery Hero's national subsidiaries (Foodora, Foodpanda, etc.) usually classify their workers as independent contractors and not employees.
 This classification frees Delivery Hero from responsibilities towards its workers, including the right to workers' compensation, sick leave, overtime, unemployment benefits, hazard pay, and protections against wrongful termination of employment or firing.

 Pro-employee rulings

 Couriers working for Delivery Hero's brands have mounted campaigns to assert their rights, including several successful legal battles.
 In Australia and Canada, these campaigns led to DH subsidiary Foodora's shutdown in the countries.

 In each case, Foodora maintained that the shutdowns were carried out in response to market forces.
 However, Delivery Hero's 2018 Annual Report shows that the company does indeed assess country-by-country the costs and risks of government policies including social security, stating:

 "Country specific and economic requirements, including employment legislation and social security, increase the complexity of the rider management as part of the own delivery services.
 The constant analysis of regulatory developments is needed to find the best approach in advancing the logistics business.
 Non-compliance with regulatory requirements may lead to higher rider costs and possible non-compliance fines.
 This also includes the risk of unavailability of rider personnel restraining the further expansion of the logistic services.
 This risk is considered as medium."